unjs/h3/docs/3.adapters/bun.md

 # Bun

-> Run your h3 apps in Bun
+> Run your h3 apps with Bun

 In order to run h3 apps in [Bun](https://bun.sh/), use the [Web Adapter](/adapters/web).

 > [!NOTE]
-> Alternatively you can use [Node.js setup](/runtimes/node) as Bun is fully compatible with Node.js API!
+> Alternatively you can use [Node.js adapter](/adapters/node) as Bun is fully compatible with Node.js API!

 ## Usage